Budaun gangrape: Police quiz accused priest | Law-Order

 Chief Minister Yogi Adityanath has ordered ''strongest possible action'' in the case even as opposition parties have launched an attack on his government, terming the incident ''horrific'' and ''shameful'', with the Congress comparing it to the Nirbhaya case.

-Following the incident, Bareilly ADG Avinash Chandra had visited the crime spot and announced a reward of Rs 50,000 on the arrest of the priest.
+Following the incident, Bareilly ADG Avinash Chandra had visited the crime spot and announced a reward of Rs 50,000 on the priest's arrest.

 ''Based on complaints from the family members and the post-mortem report, a case has been registered under sections 376D (gang-rape) and 302 (punishment for murder) of the IPC,'' he had said.